tansongyang/franksongyangtan.com/src/pages/seminary/posts/2018-12-11-bible-books-quiz/index.md

 </x-quiz>

-I originally built this to help prepare for the
+I built this to practice for the
 <x-link to="/seminary/bible-survey-advanced-standing-exam">Bible Survey Advanced Standing Exam</x-link>.